-Head of School

-Professor W. Boyd Rayward
+Head of School Professor W. Boyd Rayward

-Ray Locke
+Administrative Assistant Ray Locke

-The School of Librarianship offers graduate degree courses only leading to the award of the degree of Doctor of Philosophy (PhD), Master of Archives Administration (MArchivAdmin) by research, Master of Librarianship (MLib) by research or course work the Diploma in Information Management - Archives Administration (DiplM-ArchivAdmin) and the Diploma in Information Management - Librarianship (DiplM-Lib).
+The School of Librarianship offers graduate degree courses only leading to the award of the degree of Doctor of Philosophy (PhD), Master of Archives Administration (MArchivAdmin) by research, Master of Librarianship (MLib) by research or course work, the Diptoma in Information Management - Archives Administration (DiptM-ArchivAdmin) and the Diptoma in Information Management - Librarianship (DiptM-Lib).
 For full information see Graduate Study and Conditions for the Award of Higher Degrees later in this handbook.

-Head of School

-Professor T. Vinson
+Head of School Professor T. Vinson

-Administrative Officer

-Brett O'Halloran
+Administrative Officer Brett O'Halloran

-At the undergraduate level, the School of Social Work offers a course leading to the award of the degree of Bachelor of Social Work.
+At the undergraduate level, the School of Social Work offers courses leading to the award of the degree of Bachelor of Social Work, and of the combined degrees of Bachelor of Social Work/Bachelor of Laws.
 At the graduate level the School offers courses leading to the award of the degrees of Doctor of Philosophy, Master of Social Work (MSW) by course work or by research, and the Master of Welfare Policy (MWP) by course work.
-For information on these graduate degrees, see Graduate Study and Conditions for the Award of Higher Degrees later in this handbook.
+For Information on these graduate degrees, see Graduate Study and Conditions for the Award of Higher Degrees later in this handbook.

-Social Work Degree Course
+4030 Social Work Degree Course